 Fortunately, many employers are moving in the right direction when it comes to supporting and empowering employees who are also parents.

-According to one Fairygodboss survey, almost 40% of women reported that their employers have created family-friendly work environments in at least one area (culture, policies, and working hours).
+According to one Fairygodboss survey, almost 40% of women reported that their employers have created family-friendly work environments in at least one area (culture, working at home policy, and working hours).

 So what sorts of things are the most supportive employers putting into play?